johnigor/Contact-Register/README.md

-# CadastroDeContatos
+# Contact Register
 This project is a task I received working at Esi Brasil as a Trainee.
-This application is useful to control the Contacts and User records, made using C# and EF Core, DataBase was used SQL Server.
+This application is used to control the Contacts and User records, made using C# and EF Core, DataBase was used SQL Server.
 Now, let's see about the project:
 <br />
 <br />
 1. To access the site, the user must be logged in to a session,